BRUNTLANDS

 This lovely light loaf is made with brown Spelt flour (half way between wholemeal and white), from Mungoswells in East Lothian.
 A little Evo Rye flour from Scotland The Bread, and a touch of raisins (blended in) both round out the flavour to make a satisfying eat.
 The Seeded loaf has a lovely bite and boosts your omega oils, with a blend of organic hemp, linseed and pumpkin seeds.

-The deep flavours of the Balcaskie sourdough with all the goodness of it's mineral-rich flour, with added raisins and soaked walnuts for a sweet and savoury hit are making this are popular loaf.
+The deep flavours of the Balcaskie sourdough with all the goodness of it's mineral-rich flour, with added cranberries, raisins and soaked brazil nuts for a festive twist on my regular raisin & walnut loaf.
 Breakfast in one?
 Afternoon snack?
 You choose.

 The Phoenix Shop, Findhorn.